At least 30 killed in train station missile strike in eastern Ukraine as civilians try to flee Russian onslaught - KESQ

 By Olga Voitovych and Nathan Hodge, CNN

-At least 30 people, including two children, were killed after Russian forces carried out a missile strike on a railway station in eastern Ukraine that was being used by civilians trying to flee the fighting, a regional official said Friday.
+At least 30 people, including two children, were killed after Russian forces carried out a missile strike on a railway station in Kramatorsk, eastern Ukraine, that was being used by civilians trying to flee the fighting, Ukrainian officials said Friday.

 The eastern city of Kramatorsk was one of the first places to be targeted by the Russian military when the invasion of Ukraine was launched on February 24.
 Ihnatchenko said Ukrainians had been using the train station since late February to evacuate the region.